What Are the Pros and Cons of Credit Cards?

 2. Hidden Costs

-Credit cards include a lot of hidden fees that can add up over time despite their initial seeming simplicity and ease of use.
+Credit cards have many hidden fees that can add up over time despite their initial seeming simplicity and ease of use.
 Taxes and fees associated with credit cards include late payment, membership, renewal, and processing fees.

 3. Easy to Overuse